Updated: May 16

 So basically, if it looks like a duck, quacks like a duck, and walks like a duck, Craig, by some stretch of the imagination coupled with his desire to appease the naturalistic consensus, calls it a dinosaur.

-The good things we can take from Craig's admission are that 1st, he finally interprets the passage literally as the author intended, and 2nd, that other Christian "old earthers" cannot so certainly and smugly posit the non-literal interpretation of the Creation account without having to deal with Craig's conclusions.
+The good things we can take from Craig's admission are that 1st, he finally concedes the literality of the passage as the author intended, and 2nd, that other Christian "old earthers" cannot so certainly and smugly posit the non-literal interpretation of the Creation account without having to deal with Craig's conclusions.
 After all, he is the king of apologists.

 The sad thing, however, is that despite his forthright admission to a literal interpretation, Craig and those of like persuasion, still insist on forcing godless evolutionary thinking into the literal Genesis account and thus revealing a desire for the applause of men rather than God.